RuleBasedIntegration/RuleBasedIntegration.github.io/mathematicaPackage.md

 antiderivative.
 2. `$LoadElementaryFunctionRules` needs to by `True` if you want to solve integrals that contain sine, tangents, exponentials, etc.

-Both settings increase the loading time of the package at the moment, but this might change in future.
+Both settings increase the loading time of the package at the moment, but this will change in future.

 ### Basic integration